cybershrapnel/NanoCheeZe/README.md

 See the readme for other install options and the windows exe of the NanoCheeZe-qt app!

 1/9/2024
-FInally got OP_RETURN commandd implemented and working right.
+FInally got OP_RETURN commands implemented and working right.
 Updated version numbers.
-Update client or you will fork. old V2 client will not allow new block rules.
-Changes may still be needed so keep up to date.
+Update your client or you will fork.
+The old V2 client will not allow new block rules.
+Changes may still be needed, so please keep up to date.

 Ordinal Inscriptions next.
 Still working out the proof of reclamation thing.